devopsgroup-io/catapult/README.md

 6. Next, you will need to configure gpg_edit mode so that during the Services Setup you can add your secrets to configuration.yml and commit your secrets to configuration.yml.gpg.
     1. To do so, set gpg_edit to true in configuration-user.yml.
     2. This will now allow you to add secrets to configuration.yml and run vagrant status to encrypt the secrets in configuration.yml.gpg
-        1. In addition to encrypting ~/provisioners/.ssh/id_rsa and ~/provisioners/.ssh/id_rsa.pub as ~/provisioners/.ssh/id_rsa.gpb and ~/provisioners/.ssh/id_rsa.pub.gpb, respecfully.
+        1. In addition to encrypting ~/provisioners/.ssh/id_rsa and ~/provisioners/.ssh/id_rsa.pub as ~/provisioners/.ssh/id_rsa.gpb and ~/provisioners/.ssh/id_rsa.pub.gpb, respectfully.

 ## Services Setup ##